 Change is good.
 But most people are afraid to embrace change because it forces them out of their comfort zone.
 Without change, there is no adventure in life.
 Life is boring without change.
 Change is a necessary element of growth.
 If we don’t change, we don’t grow.

-I am an above average student.
-I always remained in top 3 students in my class in school and currently in college.
+I am an above-average student.
+I always remained in the top 3 students in my class in school and currently in college.
 I used to study hard continuously for 4-5 hours without breaks.
-This was an effective way to get good marks but it used to burn me out.
-Moreover it resulted in learning for the sake of passing the exam and not learning actually.
-I had the potential to come first in class but my study methods were not effective.
+This was an effective way to get good marks, but it used to burn me out.
+Moreover, it resulted in learning for the sake of passing the exam and not learning actually.
+I had the potential to come first in class, but my study methods were not effective.

 That was the time when I tried to find the flaw in my preparation strategy.
-I researched internet, asked friends and cousins the reason.
+I researched the Internet, asked friends and cousins the reason.
 The biggest reason I found was that I didn’t take enough breaks between my study routine.
-I thought studying without breaks meant more productivity but I was wrong.
-Skipping breaks led to stress and exhaustion.
-Moreover I was afraid that taking breaks could make me procrastinate my study.
+I thought to study without breaks meant more productivity, but I was wrong.
+It was skipping breaks that led to stress and exhaustion.
+Moreover, I was afraid that taking breaks could make me procrastinate my study.

-After failing in engineering entrance exams, I started to prepare for entrance exam of Polytechnics in Delhi for Diploma in Computer Engineering.
-Learning from previous experiences, I started incorporating breaks in-between my study schedule.
-Taking breaks improved my concentration levels and I was able to grasp more than I used to previously.
-Breaks also improved my focus and attention towards studies.
-Moreover I secured 544th rank in the entrance exam for Diploma in Computer Engineering.
+After failing in engineering entrance exams, I started to prepare for the entrance exam of Polytechnics in Delhi for Diploma in Computer Engineering.
+Learning from previous experiences, I began incorporating breaks in-between my study schedule.
+Taking breaks improved my concentration levels, and I was able to grasp more than I used to previously.
+Breaks also improved my focus and attention to my studies.
+Moreover, I secured 544th rank in the entrance exam for Diploma in Computer Engineering.

-I found that incorporating breaks during studies was one of the best change that I made in my life.
-Speaking of change, do check Housing.com and the below video to check how Housing.com has initiated change for the best.
+I found that incorporating breaks during my studies was one of the best change that I made in my life.